hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - Fit a Polynomial Regression model to the data

-    - Apply a 200-degree polynomial model to the preceding training data, and compares the result with a pure linear model and a quadratic model (2nd-degree polynomial)
+    - Apply a 200-degree polynomial model to the preceding training data, and compare(plot them) the result with a pure linear model and a quadratic model (2nd-degree polynomial)

-    -
+    - Plot the learning curves of the model’s performance on the training set and the validation set as a function of the training set size(or the training iteration)

 ## Assignment Set 10